Underwood-Inc/strixun-stream-suite/packages/api-framework/encryption/README.md

 ---

-## [EMOJI] Use Case Recommendations
+## ★ Use Case Recommendations

 ### Use JSON Encryption (v3) When:
-- [OK] Encrypting API responses
+- ✓ Encrypting API responses
-- [OK] Encrypting JSON data structures
+- ✓ Encrypting JSON data structures
-- [OK] You need human-readable encrypted format
+- ✓ You need human-readable encrypted format
-- [OK] Data size is small to medium (< 10MB)
+- ✓ Data size is small to medium (< 10MB)

 ### Use Binary Encryption (v4) When:
-- [OK] Encrypting files or binary data
+- ✓ Encrypting files or binary data
-- [OK] Storage efficiency is important
+- ✓ Storage efficiency is important
-- [OK] Data size is large (> 10MB)
+- ✓ Data size is large (> 10MB)
-- [OK] You're storing in object storage (R2, S3, etc.)
+- ✓ You're storing in object storage (R2, S3, etc.)

 ### Use Multi-Stage Encryption When:
-- [OK] Multiple parties need to authorize access
+- ✓ Multiple parties need to authorize access
-- [OK] You need audit trails (all parties must consent)
+- ✓ You need audit trails (all parties must consent)
-- [OK] Data sharing between owner, requester, and auditor
+- ✓ Data sharing between owner, requester, and auditor
-- [OK] Compliance requires multi-party authorization
+- ✓ Compliance requires multi-party authorization

 ### Use Route-Level Encryption When:
-- [OK] You want automatic encryption for all API responses
+- ✓ You want automatic encryption for all API responses
-- [OK] Different routes need different encryption strategies
+- ✓ Different routes need different encryption strategies
-- [OK] You want to enforce encryption at the framework level
+- ✓ You want to enforce encryption at the framework level

 ---